emiapwil/jekyll-pagination-task/README.md

 # Apology

-I must apologize to those who have downloaded `1.0.0` and `1.0.1` version of this plugin.
+I must apologize to those who have downloaded `1.0.0` to `1.0.2` version of this plugin.
 I should have tested it in more complicated situations before publishing it.